adriangs1996/wintry/README.md

 we call **get_villain** if the **Villain** has any **Hero** assigned.

-Futhermore, if I want to change to use **MongoDB** instead of **Postgres**, is as easy as to change the configuration url and the EngineType to **EngineType.NoSql** and THERE IS NO NEED TO CHANGE THE CODE, it would just work.
+Futhermore, if I want to change to use **MongoDB** instead of **Postgres**, is as easy as to change the configuration url and the driver and THERE IS NO NEED TO CHANGE THE CODE, it would just work.